nakamura-to/gate/README.md

 Gate — An utility to await multiple asynchronous calls
 =======================================================

-Gate is an utility to await multiple asynchronous calls in node.js.
+Gate is an utility to await multiple asynchronous calls in Node environment.

 ## Installing